 • authorization The authorization token.

-• data compression The data compression scheme(s).
+• data compression The compression scheme(s) used for transmitted data.

 Success response, of which authorization is optional: